-Thankfully, the NZTA reports that there are a few simple things we should be avoiding to reduce the risk.
+Thankfully, the NZTA is here to remind us of a few simple things we should avoid to reduce road risks.
 Today, we break them down in detail.

 You may think it’s innocent enough to simply check your texts while at a stand-still, but the slope to checking them while driving is a slippery one.